-- Spend one week in a middle school setting and one week in a high school setting. - Plan and implement at least one lesson at the middle school and at least one lesson at the high school. - Work with individual students to accommodate for learning differences and as an after-school tutor or study helper - Participate in extra school duties and activities. - Attend staff meetings. - Attend staff development days. - Dress in a professional manner. - Conduct yourself according to the Code of Professional Responsibility for Teachers (Sec.
+- Plan and implement at least one lesson at the middle school and at least one lesson at the high school. - Work with individual students to accommodate for learning differences and as an after-school tutor or study helper - Participate in extra school duties and activities. - Attend staff meetings. - Attend staff development days. - Attend the after-school seminars scheduled during the full weeks. - Dress in a professional manner. - Conduct yourself according to the Code of Professional Responsibility for Teachers (Sec.
 10-145d-440a) of the CT State Regulations.